mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   that God, in creating the world in accordance with Ideas, looked up to anything outside himself.
 Hence, the unique, eternal, unchanging Ideas have their existence in the unique, eternal, unchanging Mind of God.’

+## Augustine on divine illumination

+* Human beings acquire their own ideas not by recollection (as Plato thought) nor by abstraction (as Aristotle thought) but by divine illumination.
+‘Illuminated by God with intelligible light, the soul sees, by means not of bodily eyes but of the intellect which is its crowning excellence, the reasons whose vision constitutes its ultimate bliss.’
+* Divine illumination seems to be only a metaphor in Augustine, and not the best one.